bjsilva1/bjsilva1/README.md

 ### Hi there 👋

 I'm a 1st year Computer Science Major at UCI.
-I love collaborating with people on large scale projects including game, web, and software development.
+I love collaborating with people on large scale projects including game and web development.

 <!--
 **bjsilva1/bjsilva1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.